brianleroux/bots/readme.md

 ```
 ---
-### :satellite::satellite: λlambda that returns a value :mailbox:
+### :satellite::satellite: a lambda that returns a value :mailbox:
 Here is a vanilla AWS Lambda example for performing a sum.
 Given `event.query.x = 1` it will return `{count:2}`.
 ```javascript

 exports.handler = function sum(event, context) {
   var errors = []
   if (typeof event.query === 'undefined') {